 Have you always wanted to learn how to saber Champagne?

-It’s a once-in-a-lifetime picturesque adventure (Katy Perry and friends signed the yacht guest book), everyone is feeling the luxurious European vacay vibe—and a little game on the boat deck ensues.
+It’s a once-in-a-lifetime picturesque adventure, everyone is feeling the luxurious European vacay vibe—and a drinking game of sorts ensues.

 There’s twirling on toes, a bottle of beer popped open with a gold wedding band and some impressive things done with body parts.